sjjessop/omnidep/README.rst

 |

-Ignoring ``python``, which is allowed to come first, omnidep expects you to list dependencies in alphabetical order within each section (dev and non-dev).
+Ignoring ``python``, which is allowed to come first, omnidep expects you to list dependencies in case-insensitive alphabetical order within each section (dev and non-dev).

 To fix: Either list your dependencies alphabetically, or set ``ignore-dependencies-order = true`` or